Donald Trump And Kim Jong-Un’s Vietnam Summit Ends In Disagreement Over Sanctions

 “He says he didn’t know about it and I will take him at his word.
 Those prisons are rough.
 They’re rough places and bad things happen,” he said.

-U.S. Secretary of State, Mike Pompeo, confirmed that the talks had ended mainly due to their differences over nuclear disarmament and sanctions relief.
-Trump added that the North Koreans were surprised to find out the Americans knew about the existence of covert nuclear facilities outside Yongbyon, but refused to negotiate those.
+U.S. Secretary of State Mike Pompeo confirmed that the talks had ended mainly due to their differences over nuclear disarmament and sanctions relief.
+Trump added that the North Koreans were surprised to find out the Americans knew about the existence of covert nuclear facilities outside Yongbyon but refused to negotiate those.
 Following the press conference, both Trump and Kim left the summit venue and headed back to their Hanoi hotels.